Vintage Pulp Apr 11 2013

 It seems, cherie, zat you have ze heart murmur.
 And what does it murmur?
 Ooh la la.

 That old rascal Louis-Charles Royer is at it again, this time with French Doctor, which appeared as a Pyramid paperback in 1951 and was popular enough to be reprinted multiple times.
 Originally published in 1942 as Le désir, it’s the story of a French doctor and the internal medicine he provides to three women named Magoune, Elise, and of course, Kitty, because no French sleaze novel would be complete without a Kitty.
-Royer wrote principally during the 1920s and 1930s, but his work proved enduringly popular, thus English translations appeared throughout the 1950s and 1960s.
-It’s interesting that as popular as he was, there’s virtually no info on him.
+Royer wrote beginning in the 1920s, and his work proved enduringly popular, with both new novels and English translations of his old books appearing throughout the ’40s, ’50s and ’60s.
+It’s interesting that as widely read as he was, there’s virtually no info on him.
 There isn’t even a web page—French or English—listing his full bibliography.
 Maybe we’ll step up to the plate on that one later.
 The cover of French Doctor was painted by Hunter Barker, as was the one immediately below.
 We also found a third American version.
 And finally, in panel four we thought we’d show you the French paperback, with art by the genius painter Emile Baes.

 diggfacebookstumbledelicious